lucascicco/TASK-APP-NODE-JS-MONGODB/README.md

 Nesse projeto foi aprendido, noções de API.

-GET - para buscar dados.
+- GET - para buscar dados.
-POST - para registrar dados.
+- POST - para registrar dados.
-PUT/PATCH - para alterar dados.
+- PUT/PATCH - para alterar dados.
-DELETE - para deletar dados.
+- DELETE - para deletar dados.

 A importância do token com JWT para permitir acessos a certas api's apenas com o token registrado no header/authorization, e também, através do token, ter acesso ao ID do usuário o facilita as operações dentro da api.

 Criado por, Lucas Vitor.

+--ENGLISH---

+# TASK-APP
+## BACK-END NON-RELATIONAL BANK

+Application created on the basis of Javascript with the backend Node.JS using mongoDB as the main database.

+** MONGOOSE ** was used as the main library, ** JWT ** for token authentication and ** EXPRESS ** to create apis.

+In this application there are two "Models", one for user (USER), and another for tasks (TASKS), in which, in the end, both are related.

+In the user model, a virtual and external column was created to pull all tasks from the model tasks (TASKS) that were created by that user.
+Through the "populate" method you are able to use this data.

+In this project it was learned, notions of API.

+- GET - to search for data.
+- POST - to record data.
+- PUT / PATCH - to change data.
+- DELETE - to delete data.

+The importance of the token with JWT to allow access to certain api's only with the token registered in the header / authorization, and also, through the token, to have access to the user ID o facilitates operations within the api.

+Created by, Lucas Vitor.